 Early Notables of the Jarwynn family (pre 1700)

-More information is included under the topic Early Jarwynn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Jarwynn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jarwynn family

 A great mass of Ireland's native population left the island in the 19th century, seeking relief from various forms of social, religious, and economic discrimination.
 This Irish exodus was primarily to North America.
 If the migrants survived the long ocean journey, many unfortunately would find more discrimination in the colonies of British North America and the fledgling United States of America.
 These newly arrived Irish were, however, wanted as a cheap source of labor for the many large agricultural and industrial projects that were essential to the development of what would become two of the wealthiest nations in the western world.
 Early immigration and passenger lists indicate many people bearing the Jarwynn name: James Garvey who settled in Virginia in 1680; Daniel Garvin, an 'enforced' Irish emigrant, sent to America in 1742; Patrick Garve, who settled in Pennsylvania in 1773.